batsw/WindowsAnonymityChat/README.md

 ## Arhitecture

 This project will contain the AnonymityChat graphical interface and will communicate (IPC over sockets) with [TorExpertBundleController](https://github.com/batsw/TorExpertBundleController).
+It will be written in C# (IDE VS2015).

 [TorExpertBundleController](https://github.com/batsw/TorExpertBundleController) is an application written in java that manages the Tor Expert Bundle.
-Also TorExpertBundleController will use the [JSocketIpc](https://github.com/batsw/JSocketIpc) to communicate with  WindowsAnonymityChat
+Also TorExpertBundleController will use the [JSocketIpc](https://github.com/batsw/JSocketIpc) library to communicate with  WindowsAnonymityChat

 ## The application is under devlopment and depends on the following projects